Work with work item workflows

 Edit the details of the transition, then select Update.

 You can view workflow statuses and transitions in company-managed projects.
-Click the status dropdown when viewing an issue and choose View workflow.
+Click the status dropdown when viewing a work item and choose View workflow.

-Transitioning an issue can mean moving it to another status, or performing a "looped" transition where the transition allows you to perform an action but keep the issue in its current status.
-We refer to these looped transitions as issue actions.
-Sometimes you may just want to perform an action to an issue without moving its status through the workflow.
+Transitioning a work item can mean moving it to another status, or performing a "looped" transition where the transition allows you to perform an action but keep the work item in its current status.
+We refer to these looped transitions as work item actions.
+Sometimes you may just want to perform an action to a work item without moving its status through the workflow.

 Click Workflows > Edit your selected workflow.